-FIRST TIME HOME BUYER PROGRAM WILL BE AVAILABE JANUARY 2017.
-PLEASE CALL Debbie Laurie for more information at 978 325 5239 or download application here: FTHB application 2017
+THE NEW FIRST TIME HOME BUYER DOWN PAYMENT ASSISTANCE PROGRAM IS AVAILABLE PLEASE CALL Debbie Laurie for more information at 978 325 5239 or download application here: FTHB application 2017

 The primary objectives of the Community Development Block Grant (CDBG) Program, which is funded by the Department of Housing and Urban Development (HUD) and administered by the city of Gloucester, are development of viable urban communities by providing decent housing and a suitable living environment, and expanding economic opportunities, principally for persons of low and moderate income.
 Any activity may be financed in whole or in part by CDBG funds only if it accomplishes one of the following national objectives of the block grant program: